swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/commands.md

 The following command is only available on macOS:

-- **`Select Target Platform...`** - An experimental command that offers code completion for iOS and tvOS projects.
+- **`Select Target Platform...`** - An experimental command available in Swift 6.1 that offers code completion for iOS, tvOS, watchOS, and visionOS projects.

 #### Building and Debugging

 - **`Run Build`** - Run `swift build` for the package associated with the open file.
 - **`Debug Build`** - Run `swift build` with debugging enabled for the package associated with the open file, launching the binary and attaching the debugger.
 - **`Attach to Process...`** - Attach the debugger to an already running process for debugging.
-- **`Clean Build Folder`** - Clean the build folder for the package associated with the open file, removing all previously built products.
+- **`Clean Build Folder`** - Clean the `.build` folder for the package associated with the open file, removing all previously built products.

 #### Dependency Management